-Although it begins as another ecchi comedy, Ai Yori Aoshi stands out by being more focused on romance rather than vulgar erotic humor.
-Something quite rare coming from a studio such J.C.
+Although yet another ecchi comedy, Ai Yori Aoshi stands out somewhat by being more focused on romance rather than vulgar erotic humor.
+Something quite rare coming from a studio such as J.C.
 Staff, infamous for its lolicons and softporns.
-Other than that, we have another dorky male living with several ultra sexy women and do nothing else other than making a fool out of himself.
+Other than that, we have yet another dorky male living with several ultra sexy women and do nothing else other than making a fool out of himself.
 I pretty much got tired of this concept after watching Love Hina .

 The director of the show is Shimoda Masami, a guy which I wouldn’t even care about if it wasn’t for his directing of Zegapain.
 All his other works are plain passable but, man, Zegapain rocks da world!
 Of course even that show had various pacing issues so I must admit that he is not a good director and this show is yet another proof of it.

 The artwork is above average.
 It is detailed, with several attempts to show depth, perspective and warmth in the background or the atmosphere of the moment.
 Most kimonos are decorated with lovable pictures that make them nice to look at.
 Music themes are sweet pops and ballads, as long as you are accustomed to Japanese music.
 Character figures are bland.